Adam is an Olivier Award-winning producer of commercial entertainment for the stage and screen.

-In 2018 Adam established DLAP Entertainment (now The DLAP Group) with Dan Looney.
-DLAP has become a leading entertainment company specialising in: producing, general management, tour booking, production accountancy, rights and concerts.
-The company is based in Covent Garden, London and a New York office was recently opened.
+In 2018 Adam established DLAP Entertainment (now DLAP Group) with Dan Looney.
+DLAP has become a leading entertainment company specialising in production, IP, venue management, business services and education.
+The company’s headquarters are in Covent Garden, London and a New York office was recently opened.

 DLAP’s first major project was a UK tour of the hilarious musical-comedy, The Wedding Singer, based on the cult Adam Sandler movie.
 Following the tour, Adam and Dan were invited to bring their touring production to the Deagu International Musical Festival in South Korea, where it won the coveted Best Musical award.
 The musical also played at the Wembley Park Theatre in London for a limited season, starring Strictly Come Dancing’s Kevin Clifton, in the lead role of Robbie Hart.